Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/request.md

 Optional list of session cookies for this request.

 A cookie consists of a name, followed by a `:` and a value.
 Cookies are sent per request, and are not added to the cookie storage session, contrary to a cookie set in a header response. (for instance `Set-Cookie: theme=light`).
 The cookies section starts with `[Cookies]`.

+{% raw %}
 ```hurl
 GET https://example.org/index.html
 [Cookies]
 theme: light
 sessionToken: abc123
 ```
+{% endraw %}

 Cookies section can be seen as syntactic sugar over corresponding request header.

+{% raw %}
 ```hurl
 # Run a GET request with cookies section:
 GET https://example.org/index.html